2017 TECH TREK SCHOLARSHIPS AWARDED

 How are girls chosen to attend Tech Trek?

-2. Parents or guardians of girls who are recommended are then asked to sign a parental consent form (so AAUW knows it’s okay to contact the prospective camper).
-The safety of our campers is important to us.
+- Parents or guardians of girls who are recommended are then asked to sign a parental consent form (so AAUW knows it’s okay to contact the prospective camper).
+The safety of our campers is paramount.

-3. Recommended girls (whose parents sign the form) receive an application to fill out and a question on which to write a short essay.
-(Just like applying to college—it is good practice).
+- Recommended girls (whose parents sign the form) receive an application to fill out, and a writing prompt for completing a short essay.
+(Just like applying to college, it is good practice).

-5. AAUW members then decide which girls would benefit the most from attending camp.
-Space at all camps is tight and branches must raise the money for each camper’s scholarship themselves (families are asked to contribute about $50 if they can afford it).
+- Using the combined results of teacher recommendation, application, essay and interview, the Committee then selects 4-6 participants best likely to benefit from the Camp experience.
+Space at all camps is limited, and branches must raise the money for each camper’s scholarship themselves (families are asked to contribute about $50 if they can afford it).

 Can I pay for my daughter to attend Tech Trek?

 There is no opportunity for parents to pay their daughter’s way to attend.
-Tech Trek is a scholarship-only program and all attendees must be selected by their teacher and go through an application process with a branch of AAUW CA. Girls chosen to to be campers will be awarded a scholarship to attend.
+Tech Trek is a scholarship-only program.
+All attendees must be selected by their teacher and go through an application process with a branch of AAUW CA. Girls chosen to be campers will be awarded a scholarship to attend.